High Batts Nature Reserve

 Over many years of recording, the Reserve has had its share of exciting rarities such as Nightjar, Wryneck, Pied-billed grebe and Great white egret.
 The Reserve has a wealth of insects attracted by the flora and copious amounts of dead and rotting wood.

 On our first visit to High Batts Nature Reserve.
 We were very impressed with how the reserve had been looked after during the long cold wet period since Christmas.
 The viewing areas/hides are very good.
 The wildlife comes close to the hides.
-We had the opportunity to photograph Yellowhammer, A variety of Tits and finches as well as the Great spotted Woodpecker among others.
-We will be visiting this nature reserve alot over coming months as we can see its potential.
+We had the opportunity to photograph Yellowhammer, A variety of Tits and finches as well as the Great Spotted Woodpecker among others.
+We will be visiting this nature reserve a lot over the coming months as we can see its potential.